apache/beam/website/src/documentation/programming-guide.md

                 .addNameFilter(MetricNameFilter.named("namespace", "counter1"))
                 .build());

+// print the metric value - there should be only one line because there is only one metric
-// Find and print the queried counter: for (MetricResult<Long> counter: metrics.getCounters()) {
+// called "counter1" in the namespace called "namespace" for (MetricResult<Long> counter: metrics.getCounters()) {
   System.out.println(counter.getName() + ":" + counter.getAttempted());
 }